Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Animation & Art

-Fate/Zero is, quite bluntly, one of the most beautiful animated works that were ever produced.
-Its level of quality and detail are more often found in theatrical films than in full-length 25-episode series.
-Sure, by now there are a fair amount of movies such Your Name, The Wind Rises and A Silent Voice that may very well surpassed it, but even seven years after its first episode aired, Zero is still one of the most meticulously animated and brilliantly designed anime series, and save for one series in particular, I do not believe an action anime series as good-looking as this came out since 2012.
+Fate/Zero is, hands-down, one of the most beautiful animated works that were ever produced.
+This is a level of quality more often found in theatrical films than in full-length 25-episode series.
+Sure, by now there are a fair amount of movies such Your Name, The Wind Rises and A Silent Voice have surpassed it, but even seven years after it first aired, Zero is still one of the most meticulously animated and brilliantly designed anime series out there, and save for one series in particular, I do not believe an action anime series as good-looking as this came out since 2012.

-Character designs are attractive, very detailed with many little touches, and extremely distinguishable from one another.
-Type-Moon’s notorious character designs are appealing and both the animation and the lighting/shadow effects give each character a striking and slick presence in all of their scenes.
+Character designs are attractive, carefully detailed with many little touches and nuances, while being very distinguishable from one another.
+Type-Moon’s iconic character designs are appealing and both the animation and the lighting/shadow effects give each character a striking presence through every scene.

 The best word to describe the artwork is crisp.
 Aside from characters, the backgrounds and various different settings are meticulously designed with a quite psychotic mastering of lighting and shadow effects that go hand to hand with the rich, dark and metallic colors Ufotable uses to create an eerily atmospheric environment that constantly oozes a very melancholic form of beauty and awe.